-This Plan does not cover services or supplies for the treatment of sexual dysfunction or related to sex change procedures and complications resulting from sex change procedures.
+This Plan does not cover services or supplies for the treatment of sexual dysfunction.
+For individuals who are under 21 years of age, this Plan does not cover services or supplies related to sex change procedures, sex hormone therapy, or complications resulting from sex change procedures or sex hormone therapy.